Central Mountain Range

-The Central Mountain Range is the principal mountain range on the island of Taiwan.
+The Central Mountain Range is the principal mountain range on Taiwan Island.
 It runs from the north of the island to the south.
 It acts as a barrier between the east and west coasts, hindering travel.
-The tallest peak of the range is Xiuguluan Mountain, 3860 m.
+The tallest peak of the range is Mount Xiuguluan, 3860 m.

 Names

 "Central Range" or "Central Mountain Range" is a calque of the range's Chinese name, the Zhōngyāng Shānmài or Shānmò.
 It is also sometimes simply called the Zhongyang or Chungyang Range in English.

-During the Qing Dynasty, the range was known as the Ta-shan, from the Wade-Giles romanization of the Chinese name Dàshān, meaning "Big Mountains".
+During the Qing dynasty, the range was known as the Ta-shan, from the Wade–Giles romanization of the Chinese name Dàshān, meaning "Big Mountains".

 Geography

 In a broad sense, Central Mountain Range includes its conjoint ranges such as Xueshan Range and Yushan Range; thus the tallest peak of Central Mountain Range in this sense is Yushan (Jade Mountain/Mount Morrison), 3952 m, and the second tallest peak is Xueshan (Snow Mountain), 3886 m.